The Effects of Smoking, Vaping, and Eating Marijuana

 How Familiar Are Users with Oregon’s Usage Laws?

 As it turns out, in that very same 2016 Marijuana Report, most Oregonians know the basics about marijuana legislation.
 About 61% surveyed were aware that it is legal for anyone 21 or older to consume cannabis and 59% knew that it is only legal in private spaces.
 Three in four adults knew that driving high increases the risk of a car accident in Oregon, but 63% did not know when it is legal to drive after using marijuana.

 Unlike Washington and Colorado, Oregon does not have a specific figure against which law enforcement can measure those who are suspected of driving while high.
 This is due to the complex nature of THC and the fact that such a guideline has only caused more issues than it seeks to solve in Washington and Colorado courts.
 In Oregon, impairment is impairment at any level.
-If you have been hurt as the result of a drunk, high, or just plain careless driver, Attorney Richard Rizk is at your service.
-Call (503) 245-5677 for a free consultation.
+If you have been hurt as the result of a drunk, high, or just plain careless driver, a Portland car accident attorney at Rizk Law may be able to help.
+Call 503.245.5677 for a free consultation.